-Aberbeeg is a low secure hospital for men.
+Set in 11.5 acres of land with beautiful views of the Welsh countryside of Caerphilly, Aberbeeg is a secure hospital providing low and medium secure services for men.
 Our Multidisciplinary Team (MDT) puts least restrictive practice at the centre of every individualised plan of care.
-Aberbeeg’s medium secure service is open for assessments now in readiness for admissions from August 2021.

 More information about Aberbeeg

 Bevan Ward (low secure) uses a twelve-week therapeutic planning model.
 This means that service users have a therapeutic timetable devised collaboratively with the multidisciplinary team using meaningful and smart goals for a twelve-week period.
 Following this, the timetable is reviewed and changed to reflect the development and achievements made.
 Each service user develops a Positive Behavioural Support (PBS) plan with their Primary Nurse and the wider multidisciplinary team where applicable.